chase-lewis/JIE7351/README.md

 **Also make sure to run some sort of query on the studio server management on the database, or the consumer and producer will have trouble connecting to it**

+**Make sure to restart the computer after setting up the database configurations**

 ### Running

 #### Windows